Xe/site/blog/chicken-stir-fry-2019-04-13.markdown

 # Chicken Stir Fry

-This recipe was made up by my fiancé and I. We just sorta winged it every time we made it until we found something that was easy to cook and tasty.
+This recipe was made up by me and my fiancé.
+We just sorta winged it every time we made it until we found something that was easy to cook and tasty.
 We make this every week or so.